Ortona and Moro river Battlefield Tour

 GUIDES/LOCAL EXPERTS: Tiziana Dicembre the local tour guide will held this tour (email dicembre.t@hotmail.it)

-“Ortona and Moro river” Battlefield Tour: MORE TOURS IN THIS AREA
+“Ortona and Moro river” Battlefield Tour: More Tours Available in This Area

 Monte Cassino Battlefield tour on the footsteps of the Canadians ⭐⭐⭐⭐⭐